MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-While most chemicals in beauty products and cosmetics pose very little or zero danger, dozens are associated to substantial medical issues, including cancer, and neurological harm.
-Cosmetic chemicals invade your body through the skin and inhalation, and cause similar risks as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics present little or zero risk, some are linked to severe medical conditions, including neurological harm and cancer.
+Chemicals in cosmetics invade the body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in water, food, and several other everyday products.
-Still, no kind of consumer products is subject to less government oversight than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-Though many of the chemicals and contaminants in cosmetics most likely present minimal risk, being exposed to a few is linked to critical health problems, including cancer.
+Contaminants and chemicals associated with cancer are found in water, food, and several other common products.
+Yet, no sector of consumer products is susceptible to less government management than cosmetics and other personal products, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+While most of the chemicals in cosmetics and personal care products most likely present little risk, your exposure to some has been associated with critical health concerns, including cancer.